-It’s common for active adults to relocate to a new state for retirement, and with thousands of 55+ communities across the country, it’s difficult to find the perfect town or community without narrowing the search first by state.
+It’s common for active adults to relocate to a new state for retirement, and with thousands of 55+ communities across the country, it’s difficult to find the perfect place without narrowing the search first by state.
 The best guideline is to move to a state that can provide the lifestyle you’re looking for.

 Here are some factors to think about that can guide you to your answer.

 Consider how important it is for you to see close friends and relatives often.
 If you want to spend as much time in your retirement years as possible with family, this should be at the top of your list when homebuying.
-For others, a short road trip or a plane ride is fine for visits in either direction, and it allows for a change of scenery and an excuse to go on vacation.
+For others, a short road trip or a plane ride is fine for visits in either direction, and it allows for a change of scenery (and an excuse to go on vacation).

 Some prefer to experience a variety of weather patterns throughout the year.
 Virginia, for example, has a four-season climate with mild winters.
-South Dakota has four distinct seasons too, featuring frigid winters below zero and blazing summers that can reach 100 degrees.
-Still, it’s a surprisingly great place to retire.
 Meanwhile, states like North Carolina, South Carolina, and Tennessee generally have pleasant weather year-round, with winters a bit cooler than the more tropical destinations.

 It’s rare to find active adult communities in a city, but there are plenty of places to settle down and still appreciate all the joy and activity of a populated area.
 New Jersey is a popular spot for that reason, with its proximity to the Big Apple as well as its beaches, towns, and remote areas.
 Long Island has a variety of 55+ communities with easy access to the city as well.
 However, most states have other bustling cityscapes with plenty of entertainment, like Austin in Texas or Charlotte in North Carolina.

 Cities, parks, and beaches are just the tip of the iceberg.
 Maybe you’re more interested in living near one of the lakes, rivers, small towns, or rocky sea coasts that can shape a happy, healthy retirement.
 Whatever you decide you want to live near should be just as important as the community and the home you end up choosing.